matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.knownVisitorInformation
 _Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [357](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L357)_

-After a known visitor is updated by Piwik, this event is called.
+After a known visitor is saved and updated by Piwik, this event is called.
 Useful for plugins that want to register information about a returning visitor, or filter the existing information.

 Callback Signature:
 <pre><code>function(&amp;$this-&gt;visitorInfo)</code></pre>